almugabo/SecondarySchool/Subjects/PHYSICS/MYP4/02_exercizes/Physics_motion_concepts_ex_001.md

 ---
 ### Q03
-What is the formulate of the  average speed?
+What are the formula of
+- average speed?
+- average velocity
+- acceleration

 ---
 ### Q04